ajmcmiddlin/your-first-haskell-app/slides/intro.md

 ##

-How do you apply concepts to a real application?
+Applying concepts to a real application

 ##

-How do you find which packages to use and how to use them?
+Finding and choosing packages

 ##

-How do you setup a project?
+Fitting packages together

+##

+Setting up a project

 ## My experience